owncloud/music/README.md

 ### Build frontend bundle

 All the frontend javascript sources of the Music app, excluding the vendor libraries, are bundled into a single file for deployment.
-The bundle file is js/public/app.js.
-Generating it requires make and npm utilities, and happens by running:
+This bundle file is js/public/app.js.
+Similarly, all the style files of the Music app are budnled into css/public/app.css.
+Generating these bundles requires `make` and `npm` utilities, and happens by running:

 	cd build
 	make

-To automatically regenerate the app.js bundle whenever the source .js files change, use
+To automatically regenerate the bundles whenever the source .js/.css files change, use

     make watch